jduffield65/Isca/docs/CESM/installation.md

 ```text
 The following dependent module(s) are not currently loaded: cray-hdf5-parallel (required by: CESM2/2.1.3), cray-netcdf-hdf5parallel (required by: CESM2/2.1.3), cray-parallel-netodf (required by: CESM2/2.1.3)
 ```

+Note that this step is not essential, so you can proceed to the next step if you encountered some issues here.

 ## Step 6 - Changing Input Data Configuration
 When I first installed CESM on ARCHER2, I kept getting errors when trying to